mintnchocochip/Image-Compression-and-Encryption-Pipeline/README.md

 ### Overall Process Flowchart

-Below is a mermaid flowchart depicting the main stages of the system.
+Below is a  flowchart depicting the main stages of the system.
 The nodes and arrows illustrate the flow of data from image upload to final decryption and analysis.

 ```mermaid
 flowchart TD